-- Types of transactions used: - 🗷 repurchase and reverse repurchase agreements with reference to the French Monetary and Financial Code - 🗷 lending and borrowing of securities with reference to the French Monetary and Financial Code
+- · Types of transactions used: - 🗷 repurchase and reverse repurchase agreements with reference to the French Monetary and Financial Code - 🗷 lending and borrowing of securities with reference to the French Monetary and Financial Code

-These transactions will cover eligible assets as defined by the regulations.
+These transactions will cover all the authorised assets, excluding UCIs, as described in point 2.
+"Assets used (except embedded derivatives)".
 These assets are held with the Depositary.

-- Purpose of the transactions, which must be limited to the achievement of the investment objective: - cash and liquidity management: through repo agreements on securities and securities lending and borrowing

-- x optimisation of the Fund's income

-- possible contribution to the Fund's leverage effect
+- · Purpose of the transactions, which must be limited to the achievement of the investment objective: - x cash management: through securities repurchase agreements - x optimisation of the Fund's income - possible contribution to the leverage effect of the UCITS

-- · Fees: See Costs and Fees section